Search This Blog

 Plant a A Cutting Garden

 If you don’t want to cut flowers from your garden borders how about growing a few rows of flowers just for cutting with your vegetables.
 It will also benefit the your vegetable plants encouraging bees and beneficial insects to the satellite or tasty flowers!.
 If you have a little space it’s the perfect opportunity to seed some sweet peas in the Autumn or spring so you will be cutting probably the best beautiful fragrant blooms for the house from May to late summer.
 All they need is a reasonably rich bit of ground.
-If there really is no room at least find a pot and something for sweet peas to grow up because you realy can not be without them!
+If there really is no room at least find a pot and something for sweet peas to grow up because you really can not be without them!

 In a cutting garden I would also suggest seeding a row of Nigella (love in the Mist) a very pretty seed head.
 Its definitely one of my top 10 easy to grow cut flowers.
 I have often sprinkled the seeds in my borders so they appear like a random mist amongst my mauve and pink perennials.
 Larkspur also seeds well and is very pretty, with a spiky flower appearing like a miniature delphinium, in pinks and blues.
 It makes a sophisticated vase. perennial alstroemerias are alway recommended for cutting gardens, flowering in the summer.
 Sweet williams are lovely in the spring, mine over winter and carnations or pinks are very easy sweet scented little perennials to plant in well drained soil.